derhuerst/files-sync-stream/readme.md

 Tings still to be implemented:

 - A basic algorithm to determine the size of the next chunk to be transferred.
 Should be based on the time to transfer the last chunk.
-Needs [`ack`](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Protocol_operation)-ing of chunks.
 - Handling of connection loss, including continuing the sync.
 This needs a basic have/want logic.